-Use the landing gear fasteners located on the bottom of the fuselage along with 3 flat washers located in the landing gear package to assemble the landing gear.
+Use the landing gear fasteners (4mm) located on the bottom of the fuselage along with 3 flat washers located in the landing gear package to assemble the landing gear.
 Add a drop of removable thread locker to the screws during assembly.

 Place the wood filler block over the landing gear.
-Pay attention to the fit as it is directional.
 We suggest using a piece of white covering or clear packing tape to hold the filler block in position.

 Install the landing gear cuffs with the holes towards the bottom of the airplane.
-Use a flat blade screw driver with a gentle twist to help slide the cuff over the landing gear.
+Use a flat blade screw driver with a gentle twist to help slide the cuff over the landing gear. locknut to the axel and tighten.
+Make sure you can still get to the wheel collar set screw.